aws/aws-cdk-go/awscdk/awselasticloadbalancingv2/README.md

 The security groups of the load balancer and the target are automatically updated to allow the network traffic.

+> NOTE: If the `@aws-cdk/aws-elasticloadbalancingV2:albDualstackWithoutPublicIpv4SecurityGroupRulesDefault` feature flag is set (the default for new projects), and `addListener()` is called with `open: true`,
+> the load balancer's security group will automatically include both IPv4 and IPv6 ingress rules when using `IpAddressType.DUAL_STACK_WITHOUT_PUBLIC_IPV4`.
+>
+> For existing projects that only have IPv4 rules, you can opt-in to IPv6 ingress rules
+> by enabling the feature flag in your cdk.json file.
+Note that enabling this feature flag
+> will modify existing security group rules.

 One (or more) security groups can be associated with the load balancer;
 if a security group isn't provided, one will be automatically created.